Dongguan Niceone Electronics Technology Co., Ltd.

 Comparative Analysis

-When it comes to uniform light distribution, LGF backlighting stands out.
-It combines the efficiency of LEDs with a specialized film that diffuses light evenly across the switch surface.
+When it comes to uniform light distribution, LGF (Light Guide Film) backlighting stands out as a superior choice.
+LGF backlighting combines the efficiency and energy savings of LEDs with a specialized light guide film that diffuses light evenly across the entire switch surface.
+This results in a more consistent and uniform illumination, ensuring that the backlit keys or symbols are clearly visible, even in low-light environments.

 Cost Considerations